 This Avgolemono recipe (classic Greek Lemon Soup) is creamy with a lovely lemon flavor.
 And it’s ready in under 15 minutes.

 That’s probably because I love eggs so much.
-So full of satisfying proteiny goodness.
+So full of satisfying protein filled goodness.
 I know I eat more than 5 per week.
 Especially lately since discovering Avgolemono Soup.

 Avgolemeno Soup is a Greek soup with a name that literally means Egg (avgo) Lemon (lemeno).
 It’s a creamy soup that gets its silkiness and thickness from the addition of whisked eggs.
 There’s a good hit of lemon in there for tang as well.
 And it often contains chicken and some rice or a small pasta like orzo.

-I really like the lemon in the soup.
+I really like the lemon in this classic Greek soup.
 It turns the otherwise rich soup into something refreshing that you can definitely eat on a hot summer day or a cold winter day.

 A traditional Avgolemono Soup can take quite awhile to make.
 It can be simmered on the stove for hours.
 For instance, this recipe by Chef Cat Cora takes over 3 hours to make.
 My version is much quicker – it’s ready in under 15 minutes.
-There are lots of things that make this soup so quick.
+There are lots of things that make this egg-lemon soup so quick.
 First is the use of store-bought chicken stock.
 I like to use a No-Sodium version.
 They tend to have more real flavor since they can’t depend on salt.